 California bans hotels from using tiny plastic bottles

+Hotels in the nation's most populous state will have to stop giving guests small plastic shampoo bottles under a new law set to take effect starting in 2023.

-Gov. Gavin Newsom announced Wednesday he had signed a law banning hotels from providing guests small plastic bottles with shampoo, conditioner or soap.
-Hotels would have to install reusable dispensers instead.
+Gov. Gavin Newsom announced Wednesday he had signed a law banning hotels from giving guests plastic bottles filled with shampoo, conditioner or soap.
+It takes effect in 2023 for hotels with more than 50 rooms and 2024 for hotels with less than 50 rooms.

+Violators could be fined $500 for a first offense and $2,000 for subsequent violations.

-The ban will apply to the more than 515,000 hotel rooms in California, the nation's most populous state.
-Marriott International announced earlier this year it would eliminate small plastic bottles in its hotels by December 2020.
+The law follows similar actions by some of the world's largest hotel chains.
+Marriott International has said it plans to stop using small plastic bottles in its hotel rooms by December 2020.
+IHG, which owns Holiday Inn, Kimpton and other brands, said it will eliminate about 200 million small bottles by 2021.

-The city of Santa Cruz had already passed such a ban, scheduled to take effect Dec.
-31, 2020.
+Last year, Walt Disney Co. said it would get rid of small plastic shampoo bottles at its resorts and cruise ships.

+The law comes as California officials are trying to reduce the amount of plastic waste.
+The state already bans grocery stores from giving customers single-use plastic bags without charging a fee.
+Last year, former Gov. Jerry Brown passed a law allowing restaurants to hand out plastic straws only upon request.

-The Personal Care Products Council opposed the ban, saying it would hurt personal care product manufacturers.
+The Personal Care Products Council opposed the legislation, arguing it would hurt personal care product manufacturers.

-The law takes effect in 2023 for hotels with more than 50 rooms and 2024 for hotels with 50 rooms or less.

 Comments